-The increase in cash flow from operating activities for the nine month period ended October 30, 2021, compared to the nine month period ended November 2, 2019 was primarily driven by higher net earnings and higher Accounts payable leverage.
-Accounts payable leverage was 119% and 68% as of October 30, 2021 and November 2, 2019, respectively.
-The increase in Accounts payable leverage from November 2, 2019 was primarily driven by longer payment terms and timing of receipts and payments compared to 2019.
+The decrease in cash flow from operating activities for the six month period ended July 30, 2022, compared to the same period in the prior year, was primarily driven by lower accounts payable leverage, payment of fiscal 2021 incentive bonuses, and lower net earnings.
+Accounts payable leverage was 77% and 148% as of July 30, 2022 and July 31, 2021, respectively.
+The decrease in accounts payable leverage from the prior year was primarily driven by higher packaway receipts and associated merchandise payments combined with shorter payment terms.

-As a regular part of our business, packaway inventory levels will vary over time based on availability of compelling opportunities in the marketplace.
+As a regular part of our business, packaway inventory levels will vary over time based on availability of compelling opportunities in the marketplace and our decisions on the timing for release of that inventory.
 Packaway merchandise is purchased with the intent that it will be stored in our warehouses until a later date.
 The timing of the release of packaway inventory to our stores is principally driven by the product mix and seasonality of the merchandise, and its relation to our store merchandise assortment plans.
 As such, the aging of packaway varies by merchandise category and seasonality of purchases, but typically packaway remains in storage less than six months.
 We expect to continue to take advantage of packaway inventory opportunities to maximize our ability to deliver bargains to our customers.